dnw2022/k8s-certs/README.md

 cert-manager.io/cluster-issuer: 'letsencrypt-prod'
 ```

-Note that after a deploy the certificate used will be automatically picked up by ingress-nginx, so there is no need to restart anything
+Note that after a deploy the certificate used will be automatically picked up by ingress-nginx, so there is no need to restart anything.

 # Cert-manager troubleshooting

-kubectl describe is very useful for troubleshooting
+kubectl describe is very useful for troubleshooting.

 ```
 kubectl get certificates